Rachel Barton Pine

 Her recording of Violin Lullabies debuted at number one on the Billboard classical chart.
 Her Violin Concertos by Black Composers of the 18th and 19th Centuries sheds light on four gifted musicians of African descent who made important contributions to European music in the 1700s and 1800s and was nominated for a National Public Radio Heritage Award.

 In 2009, Carl Fischer published The Rachel Barton Pine Collection, earning her the distinction of being the only living artist and first woman to join great musicians like Fritz Kreisler and Jascha Heifetz in Carl Fischer’s Masters Collection series.
 Pine is music advisor and editor of Maud Powell Favorites, the only published compilation of music dedicated to, commissioned by, or closely associated with the first native-born American violinist to achieve international recognition.

-Her Rachel Barton Pine Foundation (RBPF) assists young artists.
-RBPF recently received the donation of the Arkwright Lady Rebecca Sylvan Stradivarius of 1732 to pair with a worthy recipient through its thriving Instrument Loan Program.
-Other programs include Grants for Education and Career, Global HeartStrings (supporting musicians in developing countries), in addition to Music by Black Composers.
+Her Rachel Barton Pine (RBP) Foundation assists young artists.
+The RBP Foundation recently received the donation of the Arkwright Lady Rebecca Sylvan Stradivarius of 1732 to pair with a worthy recipient through its thriving Instrument Loan Program.
+Other programs include Grants for Education and Career and Global HeartStrings (supporting musicians in developing countries), in addition to Music by Black Composers.